KaahinAtNTI/Dice-game-with-ECS/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Credits
-This game was developed by [Hugge05].
+This game was developed by [Hugge05](https://github.com/Hugge05/).

 ## Contact
-If you have any questions or suggestions, feel free to contact me at [Your Email Address].
+If you have any questions or suggestions, feel free to contact me at [hugo.axelsson@elev.ga.ntig.se]().